QuantariusRay/movie-theater/README.md

 ## Requirements
 Create an application that allows the users to pick seats and count them on the "selected" counter.

-The application needs to have two routes.
+The application needs to have two pages: '/select' and '/purchase'
-Landing page: The code that is currently in app.component should route to /select Purchase page: Routes to /purchase

 ### Landing Page
 When the user clicks a seat, the number shows next to selected: